 Jonathan F. P. Rose Is Dedicated To Good, Green, and Just Development

-The developer behind Via Verde combines a keen feel for the housing market with a genuine commitment to social justice, good urbanism, and green building.
+A developer who combines a keen feel for the housing market with a genuine commitment to social justice, good urbanism, and green building.

 From his high-rise office with expansive views of Manhattan, Rose masterminds developments with a strong social component and good street presence.

 In such a brass-knuckles industry, then, there’s a natural expectation that anyone entering it with a sense of social purpose must be possessed of either an extraordinarily durable idealism or a very hearty brand of naïveté.
 There’s at least anecdotal evidence to back this up.
 [Full disclosure: the author’s grandfather was involved in affordable housing construction for four decades in New York City.
 He went broke on at least one occasion and was nearly imprisoned.]
 The rap on do-gooders is that they are not, by and large, business-savvy professionals.